League-Advisor/league-advisor/README.md

 v0.9.3 _refactor: adding color mode to other features and polishing them_ - 9 Nov 2021

 v0.9.3.1 _test: adding automated unit tests for input_handler and solo_item modules_ -  9 Nov 2021

+v0.9.5.1 _fix: added the ability to test colored text and edited assets_ -  10 Nov 2021

 ---